openlegend/core-rules/core/SRD.md

 -   **Power Level 5** - Your teleportation range is unchanged, but you can now teleport your target to spaces that you can’t see.
 If you choose an occupied space, your target lands in the nearest adjacent space (roll randomly to decide if there are multiple options) and your target is stunned for 1 round (a resist roll is not needed to end the effect).

 -   **Power Level 7** - You can opt to take longer in invoking the boon.
 If you choose to, for each minute of invocation (delay before making your action roll) you can teleport the target 1 mile, up to a maximum number of miles equal to your Movement attribute score.
 While the distance is greater, this mode is also dangerous, as a misunderstanding of direction or geography can put your target many miles in an unfavorable direction.
-You simply choose a direction to travel in (relative to your starting location) and you teleport your target a number of miles equal to your Movement score.
+You simply choose a direction (relative to your starting location) and teleport your target a number of miles equal to your Movement score.
 During invocation, you must spend a Focus action each turn until the invocation time passes.

--   **Power Level 9** - Using the same longer invocation time from Power Level 7, you can now teleport your target to any location without range limit, provided you have personally seen (through magical or normal means) the target destination.
+-   **Power Level 9** - Using the same longer invocation time from Power Level 7, you can now teleport your target to any location without range limit, provided you have personally seen (through magical or normal means) the destination.